HuangLab-SYSU/block-performance/README.md

 Step 2 - Run your test plan on the master server and download the report.

 Step 3 - Terminate the cluster.
+(All servers will be terminated, saving you money.)